LeoYulinLi/wall-canvas/README.md

 const l = [1, 3, 6];
 ```

-This represents a light souce from somewhere a little bit to the right, above, and almost directly behind the viewer.
+This represents a light source from somewhere a little bit to the right, above, and almost directly behind the viewer.

 #### Creating Phong components
 In this project, the process of creating the ambient and diffuse component is combined by blending "shadows" directly
 onto the texture image.

-The "shadows" are determined by the angle, or the dot product between the light source vector (L)
+The "shadows" are determined by the angle or the dot product between the light source vector (L)
 and the normal vector (N) for each pixel.
 The smaller the angle, the brighter that pixel will be.
 Any normal vector with an angle greater than 90 degrees to the light source will render the corresponding pixel
 completely black.